-A pterygium is a growth that develops on the conjunctiva or mucous membrane that covers the white part of your eye.
-It is a benign or noncancerous growth that is often shaped like a wedge.
-In some cases, a pterygium can extend to the cornea.
-This is the clear part of your eye that covers your iris and pupil.
-Pterygia usually don’t cause problems or require treatment, although they can be removed if they interfere with your vision.
+A pterygium is a growth of the conjunctiva or mucous membrane that covers the white part of your eye over the cornea.
+The cornea is the clear front covering of the eye.
+This benign or noncancerous growth is often shaped like a wedge.
+A pterygium usually doesn’t cause problems or require treatment, but it can be removed if it interferes with your vision.

 The exact cause of pterygium isn’t known.
 One explanation is that too much exposure to ultraviolet (UV) light can lead to these growths.
-They occur more often in people who live in warm climates and spend a lot of time outdoors in sunny or windy environments.
-People whose eyes are exposed to elements like pollen, sand, smoke, or wind on a regular basis have a higher risk of developing this condition.
-Other risk factors include having light skin and light eyes.
+It occurs more often in people who live in warm climates and spend a lot of time outdoors in sunny or windy environments.
+People whose eyes are exposed to certain elements on a regular basis have a higher risk of developing this condition.
+These elements include:

-Pterygia don’t always cause symptoms.
-When they do, the symptoms are usually mild.
+A pterygium doesn’t always cause symptoms.
+When it does, the symptoms are usually mild.
 Common symptoms include redness, blurred vision, and eye irritation.
 You might also feel a burning sensation or itchiness.
 If a pterygium grows large enough to cover your cornea, it can interfere with your vision.
-Thick or large pterygia can also cause you to feel like you have a foreign object in your eye.
+Thick or larger pterygium can also cause you to feel like you have a foreign object in your eye.
 You might not be able to continue wearing contact lenses when you have a pterygium due to discomfort.

-A pterygium can lead to severe scarring on your cornea, although this is rare.
-This condition needs to be treated since the scarring can cause vision loss.
+A pterygium can lead to severe scarring on your cornea, but this is rare.
+Scarring on the cornea needs to be treated because it can cause vision loss.
 For minor cases, treatment usually involves eye drops or ointment to treat inflammation.
-In the most serious cases, treatment usually involves a corneal transplant.
-In this procedure, your damaged cornea is taken out and replaced with a donated corneal graft to restore your vision.
+In the more serious cases, treatment can involve surgical removal of the pterygium.

 Diagnosing a pterygium is straightforward.
-Your eye doctor might be able to diagnose this condition based on a physical examination using a slit lamp.
+Your eye doctor may diagnose this condition based on a physical examination using a slit lamp.
 This lamp allows your doctor to see your eye with the help of magnification and bright lighting.
-If your doctor needs to do additional tests, they might include:
+If your doctor needs to do additional tests, they may include:

-- a visual acuity test, which involves reading letters on an eye chart
+- Visual acuity test.
+This test involves reading letters on an eye chart.

-- corneal topography, which is used to measure curvature changes in your cornea
+- Corneal topography.
+This medical mapping technique is used to measure curvature changes in your cornea.

-- photo documentation, which involves taking pictures to track the growth rate of the pterygium
+- Photo documentation.
+This procedure involves taking pictures to track the growth rate of the pterygium.

 A pterygium usually doesn’t require any treatment unless it’s blocking your vision or causing severe discomfort.
 Your eye doctor might want to check your eyes occasionally to see if the growth is causing vision problems.

-If the pterygium is causing a lot of irritation or redness, your doctor might prescribe eye drops or eye ointments that contain corticosteroids to reduce inflammation.
+If the pterygium is causing a lot of irritation or redness, your doctor may prescribe eye drops or eye ointments that contain corticosteroids to reduce inflammation.